-Last week I received a bonus from my company.
-Things are going well, and it was a good financial incentive.
-It was rewarding for the hard work last year.
-It is pretty standard practice in Singapore to offer 13 months of salary, and the variable pay I received matches the industry.
-My salary is about average within the ex-pat group, and it’s quite a decent living standard for me as a single person.
-Despite the financial aspect, I have been thinking about my career development and the job I love.
-Also, to justify my salary, I am thinking about making a more significant impact rather than simply working harder.
+Last week, I received a bonus from my company.
+Things are going well, and the bonus served as a good financial incentive, rewarding me for my hard work over the past year.
+Receiving a 13th-month salary is pretty standard practice in Singapore, and the variable pay I received aligns with industry norms.
+My salary is about average within the expat community, providing me a decent standard of living as a single person.
+Despite this financial stability, I've been contemplating my career development and searching for a job that I truly love.
+I'm also focused on making a more significant impact rather than merely working harder to justify my salary.

-Meanwhile, there are some challenges in my current role.
-Yesterday, I met with a new client at an event.
-He was friendly and pleasant, but I was stuck and unsure what to say to build a strong business connection.
-As my company is growing, I feel the pressure that there is a higher demand on my soft skills, including presentation skills to new prospects, networking skills in the banking industry and communication skills to connect with diverse groups of people.
-I need to overcome my fear of talking with strangers and be more charismatic.
-Leadership skill is what I need to master to thrive in the overseas job market.
+Meanwhile, I face some challenges in my current role.
+Just yesterday, I met a new client at an event.
+Although he was friendly and pleasant, I found myself at a loss for words when trying to establish a strong business connection.
+As my company grows, the demand for my soft skills, including presentation, networking, and communication abilities, is increasing.
+I need to conquer my fear of engaging with strangers and develop my leadership skills to succeed in the global job market.

-The pleasure of work comes from making money, learning new technology, leading teams and helping other people.
-Trying to solve complex real-world problems with collaboration would lead to many innovations in digital, scalable and valuable solutions in the private sector.
-I could be a strategist at the intersection of technical project product and human psychology.
+The joy in my work comes from making money, learning new technologies, leading teams, and helping people.
+I believe that solving complex, real-world problems through collaboration could lead to innovative and scalable solutions in the private sector.

 If I knew I couldn't fail, my next step would be to start my own business and build a scalable product to dominate global markets.
 However, my biggest fear is that this new venture might not be profitable, and I could end up taking excessive risks, leading to financial ruin.